Ashish Chattha

-Ashish Chattha (born January 6, 2000) is an American soccer player who currently plays for Orange County SC in the USL Championship.
+Ashish Chattha (born January 6, 2000) is an American soccer player.

 Playing career

 Youth, college and amateur

 Chattha attended American High School, playing club soccer at Juventus Academy Silicon Valley and Silicon Valley Soccer Club.
 He also played with the United States Under-15 side in 2015.

 In 2018, Chattha attended the University of San Francisco to play college soccer.
 In two seasons with the Dons, Chattha made 30 appearances, scoring three goals and tallying two assists.
 After the 2020 season was canceled due to the COVID-19 pandemic, Chattha transferred to the University of California, Irvine, where he competed for a further two years at the college level.
 With the Anteaters, Chattha made 38 appearances, scoring eight times and adding two assists.
 In both his junior and senior year he earned All-Big West First Team honors.

 In 2018 and 2019, Chattha also competed in the USL League Two with San Francisco City FC, scoring one goal in eight appearances.